LukeZGD/DDLC-LOVE/README.md

 | Switch   | /switch/DDLC-3DS/              |
 | Windows  | %appdata%\LOVE\DDLC-3DS\       |

-The character files are generated on the first run.
-You can reset the save data and start over by deleting all of the save*.sav files on that folder.
+You can reset the save data and start over by deleting all of the files on that folder.

 New 3DS/2DS users should disable L2 Cache before playing this.